Macquarie Fields, New South Wales: Sport and recreation

-The town is home to Macquarie Fields Leisure Centre, which contains an indoor aquatic center and an outdoor Olympic sized swimming pool.
+The town is home to Macquarie Fields Leisure Centre, which contains an indoor aquatic centre and an outdoor Olympic sized swimming pool.
 It also encompasses a gymnasium and indoor sports facilities.

 There is also a number of sporting fields in the town.
 Sporting fields include Bensley Road, Hazlet Oval, Monarch Oval and Third Avenue.

 Services

 Macquarie Fields contains the WorkVentures Connect Centre at Macquarie Fields.